ehmicky/modern-errors/docs/plugins.md

 ### Separation of concerns

 If the plugin contains some logic that is not specific to `modern-errors`, splitting it to a separate library allows using it without `modern-errors`.
-It also keeps the plugin smaller and focused on integrating with `modern-errors`.
+This also keeps the plugin smaller and focused on integrating with `modern-errors`.

 Some examples include: